lilhenry/team-central-services/docs/final.md

 ## Data You Chose to Work With

+We are working with budget data from PG county; specifically, a dataset of fiscal year spending information by payment disclosure.

 ## Chosen Strategies/Solutions

 We chose to create an app that provides two ways in which a user can view the data: a bar chart and a search bar.